stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 This is an OpenBMC IPMI Library (Handler) for In-Band Firmware Update.

 **How to use**
-1.You need to enable the way you want to transfer data from host to bmc
+1. You need to enable the way you want to transfer data from host to bmc

 ```
 nuvoton-lpc